romamik/blog.romamik.com/src/content/blog/2025-09-23-building-typed-eval.md

 ---
-title: "Building typed-eval: Typed, Extensible Expressions in Rust"
+title: "Building typed-eval: Typed Expressions in Rust"
 pubDate: 2025-09-23
 description: "Learn how typed-eval compiles typed, context-aware expressions in Rust, and the approaches that make it flexible and extensible."
 draft: false